Affiliate Statement and a Caveat

 Ceylon cinnamon, on the other hand, originates from Sri Lanka and the southern parts of India.
 It has tan-brown color and contains tight sticks with soft layers, providing an extremely desirable quality and texture.
 Unlike Cassia cinnamon, Ceylon cinnamon is less known.
 It is also more expensive than Cassia cinnamon and has a mildly sweet flavor, making it best for desserts.

-Health Benefits of Ceylon and Cassia Cinnamon
+Health Benefits of Ceylon Cinnamon

 1. It Improves Fungal Infections